L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

 Let $M$ be any 0-Jordan matrix (i.e. a union of Jordan blocks of eigenvalue 0) of size $n$.
-It defines a partition of $n$ denoted by $\s$.
-There is a relation between the rank of powers of $M$ and the dual of $\s$:
+It defines a partition of $n$ denoted by $\varsigma$, see (2.3.1) for details.
+There is a relation between the rank of powers of $M$ and the conjugate\footnotemark of $\varsigma$: